Ima Market: Market

 The Ima Keithel is located in the Khawairamband Bazaar Complex reconstructed on the site of Purana Bazaar in central Imphal.
 It is located west of Kangla Fort and on the Bir Tikendrajit Road in the Thangal Bazar locality.
 The complex consists of three large buildings with pagoda styled roofs.
 The market is split into two sections on either side of the road.
 Two buildings are located to the north of the main road and one to the south.
 Leimarel Shidabi Ima, or Purana Bazar, is the oldest and largest structure in the complex and Emoinu Ima Keithel, or Laxmi Bazar is the smallest structure in the complex, both are located to the north of main road.
-Phouoibi Ima Keithel, or the New Market, mainly sells handloom items, especially Meitei traditional clothes, that includes various phaneks, sarees, and inaphi, is located to the south of the road.
+Phouoibi Ima Keithel, or the New Market, mainly sells handloom items, especially Meitei traditional clothes, that includes various phaneks, handwoven sarees, and inaphi, is located to the south of the road.
 The buildings are segregated into textile housing sections and household groceries sections.
 There is also a section of stalls under a large tin and tarp arrangement market to the east of the main buildings.
 In order to set up stalls in the main buildings of the market, an annual municipal fees is levied.
 The fee of a 16 sqft stall was ₹140,000 per annum at the time of construction in 2010.
 There is a licensing system in place for vendors with stalls.
 The market houses around 5000–6000 women vendors at any given day.
 As of 2017, the vendors at the market make an annual profit between ₹73,000 and ₹200,000.
 The annual turnover of the market was estimated to be between ₹40–50 Crore.

 Management

 The market is managed by a union of all the vendors of the market.
 It maintains a custom of only allowing women who have been married at least once to set up stalls.
 The women vendors include those who are divorced or have been widowed in the insurgency in Manipur.
 To be able to sell in the market, a new woman vendor needs to be referred by a retiring vendor.
 The vendors are primarily in the age of 45–70 years.
 The union also runs a credit system for lending to women traders.

+Inside the market, male shopkeepers and vendors are not allowed to sell anything.
+The Government of Manipur also announced that the male shopkeepers and vendors will be punished if their shops and vendors are found inside the market.

 Currently, Ima Mema Laishram and Ima Y Ibeyaima are the convenors of Khwairamband Ima Keithel Joint Coordinating Committee for Peace.
 Asem Nirmala is the General Secretary of Khwairamband Ima Keithel Lukmai Sellup.